Crystal polymorphism: In pharmaceuticals

-Case studies
+Dibenzoxazepines

+Clozapine exists in 4 forms compared to 60 forms for olanzapine.

+Posaconazole

+The original formulations licensed as Noxafil were formulated utilising form I of posaconazole.
+The discovery of polymorphs of posaconazole increased rapidly and resulted in much research in crystallography of posaconazole.
+A methanol solvate and a 1,4-dioxane co-crystal were added to the Cambridge Structural Database (CSD).

 Ritonavir

 The antiviral drug ritonavir exists as two polymorphs, which differ greatly in efficacy.
 Such issues were solved by reformulating the medicine into gelcaps and tablets, rather than the original capsules.

-Acetylsalicylic acid
+Aspirin

-A second polymorph of acetylsalicylic acid was reported only in 2005.
-A new crystal type was found after attempted co-crystallization of aspirin and levetiracetam from hot acetonitrile.
+One polymorph ("Form I") of aspirin is common.
+"Form II" was reported in 2005, found after attempted co-crystallization of aspirin and levetiracetam from hot acetonitrile.

 In form I, pairs of aspirin molecules form centrosymmetric dimers through the acetyl groups with the (acidic) methyl proton to carbonyl hydrogen bonds.
 In form II, each aspirin molecule forms the same hydrogen bonds, but with two neighbouring molecules instead of one.
 With respect to the hydrogen bonds formed by the carboxylic acid groups, both polymorphs form identical dimer structures.
 The aspirin polymorphs contain identical 2-dimensional sections and are therefore more precisely described as polytypes.

+Pure Form II aspirin could be prepared by seeding the batch with aspirin anhydrate in 15% weight.

 Paracetamol

 Paracetamol powder has poor compression properties, which poses difficulty in making tablets.
 A second polymorph was found with more suitable compressive properties.